Teknomancer/nopf/README.md

 It include some handy x86/amd64 register dumping, bit-shifting, page-to-byte conversions and other programmer centric features.

 ## Compiling on GNU/Linux, Solaris, MacOS
-Invoke `make` on the directory with the Makefile.
+Execute `make` on the directory with Makefile.

 #### Dependencies
 `libreadline` (e.g., on Debian/Ubuntu apt-based distros `sudo apt-get install libreadline-dev`)